 Pre-submission Requirements

 - At the beginning of the semester you plan to graduate, submit the Graduation Application in Campus Connection according to the Graduate College deadlines.
-If the application is not available, email the Graduate School.
+If the application is not available to you, please email the Graduate School.

 - Successfully defend your disquisition.